GodOfjiz/COMP3516-gp/README.md

 ## Running the Project

-1. Open `instructions.ipynb` in Jupyter Notebook or VS Code.
+1. Open `instructions_v2.ipynb` in Jupyter Notebook or VS Code.
 2. Run the notebook cells in order.
 3. Task 1 generates visualization images.
 4. Task 2 trains single-modality models and exports the prediction CSV files.
 5. Task 3 trains the multimodal model and exports `activity_multi.csv`.
+6. Optionally, open `plot_curves.ipynb` and run all cells to regenerate the training/validation curve figures without retraining.

 ## Reproducibility Notes